DRisdon/text-adventure/README.md

 - no armor (armor just gives you extra health)
 - no money

 You start outside the portal into another dimension.
 You are presented with 2 choices: go in after the wizard, or go buy a new laptop.
-Buying a new laptop ends the game immediately.
-Going into the portal initiates the game.
 You will progress through a series of story choices, some involving dialogue, some involving combat.
 Wrong choices in combat might lead to you taking damage.
 You can make choices along the way that give you more health, or new weapons and armor.
 If you make it to the final story scene and defeat the final boss without losing all health, you win!

 *combat:*
 When you make a choice that has you fighting (they will say [combat] next to them), your damage will be compared to the enemy's health.
 If you can't defeat them in 1 hit, you will take damage for every hit it takes you to win.
 If your health hits 0, you lose.